-The RRU must use the form set out in appendix B.1.4 to submit a request for local capacity.
-Depending on the choice of the service facility where the equipment is parked and/or the operations are carried out, the RRU must submit the form to the Operational Planning office of the Area responsible for the management of the service facility in question.
-The list of addresses of Operational Planning offices can be obtained from Infrabel via your.facilities@infrabel.be.
+To submit a request for local capacity, the RRU must send the form in Appendix B.1.4 via e-mail to the functional mailbox of the Operational Planning office of the Area managing the relevant service facility, with the e-mail address your.facilities@infrabel.be in copy.
+The list of e-mail addresses of the Operational Planning offices is given in the form in Appendix B.1.4.
 To request local capacity in real time, the RRU should address itself directly to the signal box that manages the service facility in question.
+The contact details of the signal boxes can be found in the local protocols.